Teen Service Hours

 • You can do more than one write up (up to 3), but each paragraph submitted must be about something different.
 Each Write Up must also be on different items than your Bookstagrams and/or Your Pick Videos, if you choose to do those options as well.

-• Be sure that you include your name, grade, and which service hour program you are submitting work for (in this case Write Ups) in every email you send us.
+• Be sure that you include your full name (first and last), grade, and which service hour program you are submitting work for (in this case Write Ups) in every email you send us.
 (It’s like making sure your name is on your paper for school before turning it in.)
 If you do not have your name on your work, you will not receive credit for it.
 Do not add this information to the subject line of the email.
 Please add it to the actual body of the email.

 • Check out these reviews from Teens like you!